Last update: 30th October 2018

 888 have several networked progressive jackpots and the biggest and best known of these is Millionaire Genie.
 This jackpot includes other slots such as Irish Riches and Pirates Millions as well as the Millionaire Genie slot itself, and is often in excess of a million pounds.
 The biggest recorded win of this jackpot, £3.4 million, was at a bingo site – Iceland Bingo – and is interesting in that it was the result of a minimum stake 15p spin, demonstrating that every spin really does have a chance of winning (albeit an extremely low one, stated in the press release to be around 1 in 200 million).
 Millionaire Genie is arguably the biggest slots progressive jackpot to be widely available at UK bingo sites; it appears not only at all Dragonfish network bingo sites but also at the vast majority of bingo sites that use the 888/Dragonfish software including the likes of Costa Bingo, Foxy Bingo and Wink Bingo.
 The RTP of Millionaire Genie including the jackpot is in the range 93.02% – 95.02% and the reason that it varies is that spins played with slots bonus do not increase the size of the jackpot (nor would free spins if 888 were to give them out on this slot).
 It is worth noting also that while cashout of wins at Dragonfish sites from a slots bonus is restricted to £400, this does not apply to progressive jackpot wins.

 Playtech have a number of progressive jackpots but as discussed below most of the Virtue Fusion slots progressives are a special case.
 Of the Playtech casino slots jackpots, the most famous ones are not actually the biggest.
 Probably the most famous is Gladiator Jackpot, the progressive version of the much loved Gladiator slot featuring footage from the film.
 The Gladiator progressive jackpot has a low seed value (for a wide area progressive) of £50,000 but there have been a number of wins in excess of £1 million.
-Also very well known is the Marvel Jackpot, which used to include all of the slots themed on the Avengers and other Marvel Superheros, but this jackpot (which is seeded at £100,000) has never paid out a 7 figure sum (it drops too often to get that high).
-The Marvel slots are in the process of being retired as the deal for Playtech to be able to use the characters has come to an end and they will all be gone by the end of March 2017; they are being replaced by the Age of the Gods series and a suite of DC superhero slots.
-It remains to be seen what effect this will have on the jackpot’s popularity.
+Also very well known was the Marvel Jackpot, which used to include all of the slots themed on the Avengers and other Marvel Superheros, but this jackpot (which was seeded at £100,000) never paid out a 7 figure sum (it dropped too often to get that high).
+The Marvel slots were retired after the deal for Playtech to be able to use the characters came to an end and were all gone by the end of March 2017; they were replaced by the Age of the Gods series and a suite of DC superhero slots, each with their own progressive jackpot and again, tending to drop while in six figures.
 Both these jackpots are normally only found at Virtue Fusion bingo sites that have a Playtech casino attached, but a few including Gala Bingo and Sun Bingo have direct access from the bingo part of the site.

 In fact there are some less well known Playtech casino slots with bigger progressive jackpots and one of these is Jackpot Giant.
 Two years after the game’s launch the jackpot had only been won once – paying out a staggering £4.5 million to one lucky Gala Bingo player.
 Jackpot Giant is one of the progressive slots where the jackpot cannot be won by anyone who is not playing all paylines at maximum bet size (which amounts to £4 a spin) and its RTP is 94.22%.
-Again, Gala Bingo has it and so do Sun Bingo and Fabulous Bingo.
+Again, Gala Bingo has it and so do Sun Bingo and Buzz Bingo.
+Jackpot Giant was finally won for the second time in October 2018 to the tune of £9.4 million – the 5th largest progressive jackpot win in history.

 IGT Megajackpots is another internationally networked jackpot and while one might expect given the name and the wide market penetration of IGT slots that it would be on a par with the Microgaming ones, the payouts are generally quite a bit smaller.
 The biggest recorded win is a little over £2 million but this took place some years ago when the Megajackpots slots were Cleopatra, Monopoly and Cluedo.
 In March 2015 Megajackpots was relaunched with only Cleopatra from the original set of games, joined by Siberian Storm and later by Isle O’ Plenty.
 The quoted RTP changed and so did the mechanism for winning the jackpot; in the original version only max bet spins were eligible to win the jackpot but in the new version any spin can win, with the larger coin values having a better chance of doing so.
 One result of this (and a stated aim of IGT at the time) was to make the jackpot drop more frequently but this also has the effect of its not getting as large as it previously did and now, it tends to drop before reaching £1 million.
 Of these three games, Siberian Storm has a very slight edge in terms of RTP (91.01% when the jackpot is at its seed value of £500K and 93.07% when it reaches £1 million).
 A fourth slot, the classic Wolf Run, appeared in Megajackpots form during Autumn 2016 and this was followed by Star Lanterns in early 2017 but Siberian Storm retains the RTP edge.
 The Megajackpots games are harder to find at UK bingo sites these days than they used to be and this was probably because the (now defunct) Gtech bingo platform was bought by IGT and used to showcase the best IGT slots.
 Despite this, Megajackpots can still be played at the really big Virtue Fusion sites such as Bet365 Bingo and also at Mecca Bingo.
 Another site offering the Megajackpots slots is BGO and therein lies a tale which is almost beyond belief; a player there won the progressive jackpot of £1.13 million on 14th April 2017 – and three and a half weeks later, the jackpot was won again (at £627K) by the SAME player!
 The chances of such a thing, according to BGO’s press release announcing this extraordinary event, are 1 in approximately 625,000,000.